 Ya’ll MAKE MY DAY when you leave me a comment 🌟🌟🌟🌟🌟 or send me an email!

 Join me on social media by clicking the links at the top of the page!

-THE RECIPE FOR HOW TO COOK FROZEN FRIES
+HOW TO COOK FROZEN FRIES

 - 1 lb frozen french fries